 Both Russell Payne and Angela stepped down at that point.
 LPRA was then chaired briefly by Phil Dumelow, with Tim Gabb, another founder member, took over the role.

-The newsletter is produced twice a year, distributed to every household, and provides residents with information about current projects on the estate.
+The newsletter is produced twice a year, distributed to every household, and provides the residents with information about current projects on the estate.